keiserjb/access_unpublished/README.txt

 When administrator or users with enabled privileges visit (or save) unpublished node, can see link for direct view that unpublished content.
-Unique URL link is displayed as Drupal message or in node content.
+Unique URL link is displayed as Backdrop message or in node content.

 Administrator can enable view an unpublished node for any roles with "View unpublished contents" permission.
 If it is set for anonymous users,